ULI Advisory Services Panel

-The Urban Land Institute (ULI) will conduct an Advisory Services Panel regarding the Stitch vision plan to "cap" I-75/85 in Downtown Atlanta.
-The Panel will provide expert, multidisciplinary advice on the complex land use and real estate issues related to realizing The Stitch.
-The Panel's work will align with ULI and the Trust for Public Land's "10 minute Walk Campaign" aimed at building healthy places.
-The Panel will provide recommendations regarding project positioning, potential development impacts, core design criteria, and funding best practices.
+The Urban Land Institute (ULI) conducted an Advisory Services Panel regarding the Stitch vision plan to "cap" I-75/85 in Downtown Atlanta.
+The Panel provided expert, multidisciplinary advice on the complex land use and real estate issues related to realizing The Stitch.
+The Panel's work is aligned with ULI and the Trust for Public Land's "10 minute Walk Campaign" aimed at building healthy places.

-In 2016, Central Atlanta Progress/Atlanta Downtown Improvement District (CAP/ADID) released an initial concept design study for a new ¾-mile platform that spans the I-75/I-85 Downtown Connector and ‘stitches’ Downtown back together.
+Central Atlanta Progress/Atlanta Downtown Improvement District (CAP/ADID) have developed an initial concept design study for a new ¾-mile platform that spans the I-75/I-85 Downtown Connector and ‘stitches’ Downtown back together.
 The concept, appropriately called “The Stitch,” proposes to reclaim approximately 14 acres of new urban greenspace atop a new platform structure spanning the Downtown Connector from the Civic Center MARTA Center at West Peachtree Street to Piedmont Avenue.

 While Atlanta is not unfamiliar with viaducts and reclaiming urban space over transportation infrastructure, The Stitch is unique in its scope and opportunity.
 The roots of The Stitch date back to 2001 and plans for a new “Mayors Park” to honor mayors Maynard Jackson and Ivan Allen Jr. In the subsequent years, the initial vision and proposals evolved through CAP/ADID’s Imagine Downtown Plan, an Urban Land Institute Center for Leadership Technical Advisory Program analysis, and the I-75/85 Connector Transformation vision plan.
 Building on the momentum of these studies, CAP/ADID funded and contracted with Jacobs to develop The Stitch Concept Design Study.
 Now, CAP/ADID is excited to be furthering its evaluation of this ambitious concept with the assistance of DaVinci Development Collaborative to test the feasibility of the plan and develop a roadmap for implementation.